react-native-component/react-native-smart-pull-to-refresh-listview/README.md

 ## Method

-* beginRefresh: force begin pull down refresh
+* beginRefresh(bounceDisabled): force begin pull down refresh, if bounceDisabled is true, the bounce animation will be disabled
-* endRefresh: end pull down refresh
+* endRefresh(bounceDisabled): end pull down refresh, if bounceDisabled is true, the bounce animation will be disabled
 * endLoadMore: end pull up load more